Love Bolognese: A Delicious Journey Through History and Recipe

 - 3 min read

-The earliest documented recipe for a ragù served with pasta dates back to the end of the 18th century in Imola, near Bologna, from Alberto Alvisi, cook of the local Cardinal Barnaba Chiaramonti, later Pope Pius VII.[7]
+The earliest documented recipe for a ragù served with pasta can be traced back to the late 18th century in Imola, near Bologna.
+This recipe was created by Alberto Alvisi, who was the cook for Cardinal Barnaba Chiaramonti, later known as Pope Pius VII.

 2 medium yellow onions, peeled and chopped into 1-inch chunks